Now being served: French Kiss

 A deliciously rich concoction, the French Kiss gets its name from the featured liqueur, Chambord.
 Chambord is a blend of blackberries, raspberries, black raspberries, black currants, Madagascar vanilla, and French cognac.

-The French Kiss is a beautiful drink, light milky pink in color, thanks to the raspberry liqueur.
+The French Kiss is a beautiful drink, light milky pink in color, thanks to the raspberry liqueur, and topped with mounds of fluffy whipped cream.
 It has a lovely berry undertone, with just the right amount of sweetness, finishing with a faint, tart nip.
 The berry plays perfectly off of the chocolatey crème de cacao.

 A couple of notes about the alcohol: